wobkenh/vpex/README.md

 # <img src="https://simplex24.de/vpex/vpex_logo.png" height="125"/>
 VPEX is a very basic and lightweight editor for large text/xml files.
 It allows you to **V**iew, **P**arse (syntax and schema validation) and **E**dit large **X**ml files.

-VPEX was designed to be quick and reliable while working with files of around 50-200 MB.
-Even larger files _may_ work, but are not tested.
+VPEX was designed to be quick and reliable while working with files of any size.

 ## Installation